andreabonvini/Notes/MachineLearningRestelli/Statistical_Learning.md

  But *how* can we build a valid *kernel*?

- We have manly two ways to do it:
+ We have mainly two ways to do it:

 - *By construction*: we choose a feature space mapping $ \varphi (\mathbf{x})$ and use it to ﬁnd the corresponding kernel.
 (I'd call this method *by hand*)